-You can use vinyl flooring outdoors.
-But, you must install the vinyl floors under a shade to protect the vinyl flooring from weather elements that can fade and discolor it.
+You can use vinyl planks outdoors but you must install them under a shade to protect them from weather elements that can fade and discolor them.

-Also, you must use waterproof vinyl planks outdoors.
-That’s because waterproof vinyl has multiple layers and a rigid core that will protect the floor from rainfall and moisture.
-You must also glue the vinyl floors.
+Also, you must use only waterproof vinyl planks outdoors because they have multiple layers and a rigid core that will protect the floor from rainfall and moisture.

-- Vinyl flooring is easy to clean and maintain, so stains and dirt can be removed.
+- Easy to clean and maintain, so stains and dirt can be removed.

-- Luxury vinyl plank is waterproof, so rainfall can’t damage the flooring.
+- Luxury vinyl plank is waterproof, so rainfall can’t damage the planks.

-- Vinyl flooring can be installed on any outdoor base, including concrete, tiles, and decks.
+- It can be installed on any outdoor base, including concrete, tiles, and decks.

-- You can get your vinyl floor to match or mimic any look, as the flooring comes in different styles and colors.
+- It can match or mimic any look, as it comes in different styles and colors.

-- Vinyl flooring isn’t strong, so putting items like rocking chairs on the vinyl floor will cause chips and scratches.
+- It isn’t durable, so putting items like rocking chairs over it will cause chips and scratches.

-- The vinyl floor will fade if exposed to UV rays from the sun.
+- It will fade if exposed to UV rays from the sun.

 Types of Vinyl Flooring To Use Outside

-You must only use waterproof vinyl floors outside.
-That’s because waterproof vinyl floors have multiple layers and a rigid core that repels moisture and water.
-Asides from being waterproof, the vinyl floor must be strong enough to handle the outside environment.
+You must only use waterproof vinyl floors outside because have multiple layers and a rigid core that repels moisture and water.
+Asides from being waterproof, the floor must be strong enough to handle the outside environment.

 Luxury Vinyl Planks

 Luxury vinyl is known as the strongest type of vinyl flooring.
-The planks of a luxury vinyl floor are reinforced to handle heavy furniture and intense traffic without chipping or separating.
+Their planks are reinforced to handle heavy furniture and intense traffic without chipping or separating.

-The planks have multiple layers of recycled PVC, vinyl resins, and wood fibers, making the vinyl floor impervious to water damage.
-This vinyl floor will be great outside your home, offering moisture resistance and weather protection.
+The planks have multiple layers of recycled PVC, vinyl resins, and wood fibers, making them impervious to water damage.
+This floor will be great outside your home, offering moisture resistance and weather protection.

 Composite Vinyl Flooring

-Composite vinyl flooring is made of vinyl resins, wood fibers, and stone plastic, making the floor durable enough to use outdoors.
+Composite vinyl flooring is made of vinyl resins, wood fibers, and stone plastic, making it durable enough to use outdoors.

-The complex makeup of the vinyl floor is why it is referred to as composite vinyl flooring.
-This vinyl floor is durable, water-resistant, and strong, which is why it’s great for outdoor floors.
+Its complex makeup is why it is referred to as composite flooring.
+It is durable, water-resistant, and strong, which is why it’s great for outdoor surfaces.

 Luxury Vinyl Tile Flooring

-You can use luxury vinyl tile flooring outdoors.
-That’s because the floor is designed to copy the attributes of a tiled floor, such as the hard texture and moisture resistance features.
+You can use luxury vinyl tile flooring outdoors because it is designed to copy the attributes of a tiled floor, such as the hard texture and moisture resistance features.
 The luxury tile flooring is strong enough to be used outdoors and won’t chip.

-You must glue the vinyl flooring outdoors to prevent the floor from separating and creating gaps on the floor.
-Gluing the vinyl floor also helps it to be even and prevents moisture from getting underneath the floor.
+You must glue the vinyl planks outdoors to prevent them from separating and creating gaps.
+Gluing also helps them to be even and prevents moisture from getting underneath them.

-For indoor surfaces, you don’t need to glue vinyl flooring to the subfloor.
-That’s because vinyl flooring is a floating floor arranged by assembling the planks without gluing.
+For indoor surfaces, you don’t need to glue them because vinyl is a floating floor arranged by assembling the planks without gluing.

-Also, gluing the vinyl floor prevents moisture, water, and dust from getting underneath the floor.
-If water gets under the vinyl floor, the floor will start to bubble up and will cause the locks to separate.
+Also, gluing them prevents moisture, water, and dust from getting underneath the floor.
+If water gets under the floor, it will start to bubble up and will cause the locks to separate.

 Types of Outdoor Surfaces You Can Use Vinyl Flooring:

-However, waterproof vinyl plank won’t last long on a deck.
-That’s because the deck surface is exposed to high-traffic, rainfall, and sunlight.
-Also, decks are filled with rocking chairs, grills, and barbecues that can scar and damage the vinyl flooring.
+You can install waterproof vinyl planks on a deck.
+But, they won’t last long, because the deck surface is exposed to high-traffic, rainfall, and sunlight.
+Also, they are filled with rocking chairs, grills, and barbecues that can scar and damage the planks.
 So, vinyl flooring isn’t the best choice for an outdoor deck.

 You can use vinyl flooring for an outdoor patio.
-A covered patio will protect the floor from harsh weather that can damage it.
+A covered patio will protect it from harsh weather that can damage it.

-Also, you must use foam padding or rubber fitting on the vinyl floor before putting heavy furniture on it.
-A foam padding will prevent furniture from damaging the vinyl flooring.
+Note: You must use foam padding or rubber fitting on the boards before putting heavy furniture on them.
+A foam padding will prevent furniture from damaging the floor.

-You shouldn’t install vinyl flooring on walkways.
-On walkways, the vinyl flooring will be exposed to weather elements that can cause the vinyl plank floor to buckle, lift, wrap, and separate.
+You shouldn’t install vinyl planks on walkways because they will be exposed to weather elements that can cause them to buckle, lift, wrap, and separate.

-For walkways, it’s best to use concrete as these floors can withstand the traffic on the walkways.
+For walkways, it’s best to use concrete as it can withstand traffic better.

-Waterproof vinyl floors last less than 10 years on outdoor surfaces.
-That’s because vinyl floors will be exposed to weather elements outdoors that can damage the floor.
+Waterproof vinyl floors will last less than 10 years on outdoor surfaces because they will be exposed to weather elements outdoors that can damage them.

-Vinyl flooring isn’t designed to be used outdoors.
-The floor is made from wood fibers and is durable, but vinyl floors are made for indoor floors.
-For a floor to withstand the outside conditions, the flooring has to be weather resistant, and the vinyl floor isn’t.
+Vinyl isn’t designed to be used outdoors.
+The floor is made from wood fibers and it’s waterproof and durable enough for indoor surfaces, but not for outdoor surfaces.
+For a floor to withstand the outside conditions, it has to be weather resistant, and the vinyl floor isn’t.

 Protecting Vinyl Floors Outside:

-- Only install the vinyl flooring under a roofed or covered outdoor floor to shield the floor from rain.
+- Only install them under a roofed or covered outdoor surface to shield them from rain.

-- Install a protective and waterproof floor mat on the vinyl floor.
+- Install a protective and waterproof mat over them.

 - Use rubber or foam padding under heavy furniture.

-- In rainy seasons, tape a waterproof sheet or nylon over the vinyl floor.
+- In rainy seasons, tape a waterproof sheet or nylon over them.

 - Seal holes and gaps in the floor.

-You can use vinyl floors outdoors, but the floor won’t last as long as other flooring options.
-It’s best to use vinyl floors under a roof or a covered outdoor floor to prevent it from weather elements.
+You can use vinyl floors outdoors, but it won’t last as long as other flooring options.
+It’s best to use them under a roof or a covered outdoor surface to prevent them from weather elements.

 The best type of vinyl flooring to use outdoors is luxury vinyl flooring.